jonaharagon/cocdevteam-info/README.md

 To add pages to this Wiki fork this repository and add `.md` files.
 These files will be formatted as HTML pages and posted on [cocdevteam.info](http://cocdevteam.info/) when your pull request is merged.
 Visit the documentation for GH Markdown [here](https://help.github.com/articles/github-flavored-markdown/) to learn how to format your pages.

+**Note** regarding additional content: If you are adding pages related to **DEDServer**, the pages should be located in the `/ded` directory, not in the root.

 Additions to this website should be made in the `gh-pages` branch, not `master`!

 ## Files in this repo:

+### Directories

+ * `/` - Root, holds the main files.
+Usually shouldn't be edited too greatly.
+ * `/downloads` - holds the downloads and mirrors for all software
+ * `/ded` - holds wiki files related to DEDServer.

 ### Content Pages